 So if you have a clear view of the horizon, you’ll be able to watch the moon rise.
 And if your view of the eastern horizon is blocked by trees, as is common in Atlanta, you can wait a little longer for a view of the Super Moon through the trees, and eventually high in the sky above the tree line.

-But in general, you can view a Super Moon right from your own yard.
+In general, you can view a Super Moon right from your own yard.

 You can also use binoculars or a telescope to view the moon in more detail.

-The full moon names
+The full moon names for every month

 - January – Wolf Moon